Azimofu/stream11group15/README.md

 Team Members:
 Mark Morales (19058467) & Junki Manabe (21311382)

+**ROLE DISTRIBUTION**
+Mark:
+Research on Workplace/School/more formal environments for topic Website building and designer
+Main communicator to lecturer/team member

+Junki:
+Research on more everyday applications for topic Website building overseer/manager
+Project Manager

 Project Proposal: The Benefits of the Usage of Communication Software (Discord/Skype/Zoom/etc) during COVID-19 times for Remote Work/Learning/etc